mongodb/docs/source/reference/commands.rst

 .. dbcommand:: split

-   The :dbcommand:`split` command creates new :term:`chunks <chunk>` in a :term:`sharded` environment.
+   The :dbcommand:`split` command creates new :term:`chunks <chunk>` in a :term:`sharded <sharding>` environment.
 While splitting is typically managed automatically by the :program:`mongos` instances, this command makes it possible for administrators to manually create splits.

    .. note::